abhijitrakas/react-redux-setup/README.md

 ### Installation

-Just run follwing command in terminal to run React with Redux.
+Just run following command in terminal to run React with Redux.

 `````````
 npm start